execas/execas.github.io/_posts/2018-12-20-sql-injection.md

 SELECT salary,from_date FROM salaries WHERE from_date>='' AND emp_no=10998-- -01-01' AND emp_no=10099
 ```

-> "-- " (dash, dash, space) marks the start of a comment.
+> "`-- `" (dash, dash, space) marks the start of a comment.

-The malicious user would need some insight into how the database and queries are structured, or be able to do experimentation to acheive the above.
-An injection that can be more easily found is "'-- " (single quote, dash, dash, space) , which dumps all salaries.
+The malicious user would need some insight into how the database and queries are structured, or be able to do experimentation to achieve the above.
+An injection that can be more easily found is "`'-- `" (single quote, dash, dash, space) , which dumps all salaries.

 #### Remediation